tgirke/rcf/pages/manuals/manuals_linux-basics_intro.md

 2. Open Terminal or [iterm2](https://www.iterm2.com/downloads.html)

 ### Logging in
-* Now that you have a terminal open execute the following on the command line:
+* Now that you have a terminal open, execute the following on the command line:
   `ssh -X <your_username>@<host_name>`

   `host_name` is the remote server's domain name (e.g. `biocluster.ucr.edu`)